Privacy Considerations When Using Zoom

 Zoom is one of the primary approved software tools for conducting remote/virtual meetings.
 This document provides basic guidance on how to protect your privacy and the privacy of others when using Zoom

-Note: For more general information on best practices for working remotely, please consult the Information Security Office’s Best Practices for Telecommuting Page(link is external).
-For privacy guidance related to working remotely consult the Campus Privacy Office Homepage
+Note: For more general information on best practices for working remotely, please consult the Information Security Office’s Best Practices for Telecommuting Securely Page(link is external).
+For privacy guidance related to working remotely consult the Campus Privacy Office Homepage.

 UC Berkeley’s Privacy Values: Privacy is a basis for an ethical and respectful workplace; and privacy, together with information security, underpins the University’s ability to be a good steward of the information entrusted to it by its students and employees.
 The University protects the privacy of faculty, students and staff while working or participating in educational programs and other university business.
 Use of remote delivery software and technologies heightens the criticality of privacy and the need to use the least invasive means of engaging in these alternative methods of conducting our activities.
 Existing law and policy that address privacy remain in effect when we work remotely.